 3. Spain: easy transformation from vacation to workcation

-Globally ranking TOP 4, according to GRWI, on the European remote work Index list, Spain ranks 3rd top country for remote work with an overall GRWI score of 0.796.
+Globally ranked TOP 4, according to GRWI, on the European Remote Work Index list, Spain ranks 3rd top country for remote work with an overall GRWI score of 0.796.

 Apparently, rich in architecture, culture, and sunny days, therefore, not surprisingly ranking 1st in tourist attractiveness, Spain also has what to offer in the security department.